 Randy Cohen

 For 12 years, Randy Cohen penned "The Ethicist," a weekly column for The New York Times Magazine syndicated throughout the US and Canada.
-The column answered readers' ethical questions on all topics ranging from business ethics to medical ethics to MP3 downloads.
-His recent publication, The Good, The Bad and The Difference, a book based on the column, seeks to differentiate between ethical behavior and illegal activity.
-He is currently developing "A Question of Ethics," a show for public radio.
+The column answered readers’ ethical questions on all topics ranging from business ethics to medical ethics to MP3 downloads.
+His recent publication, The Good, the Bad and the Difference, a book based on the column, seeks to differentiate between ethical behavior and illegal activity.
+He is currently developing “A Question of Ethics,” a show for public radio.

-Cohen's first professional work was writing humor pieces, essays, and stories for newspapers and magazines including The New Yorker, Harpers, The Atlantic, and Young Love Comics.
+Cohen’s first professional work was writing humor pieces, essays, and stories for newspapers and magazines including The New Yorker, Harper’s, The Atlantic, and Young Love Comics.
 His first television work was writing for Late Night with David Letterman for which he won three Emmy Awards.
-His fourth Emmy was for his work on Michael Moore's TV Nation.
+His fourth Emmy was for his work on Michael Moore’s TV Nation.
 He received a fifth Emmy as a result of a clerical error, and he kept it.
-Cohen was the original head writer on the The Rosie O'Donnell Show for which he also co-wrote the theme music.
-In 2010, his first play, "The Punishing Blow," ran at New York's Clurman Theater.
+Cohen was the original head writer on The Rosie O’Donnell Show for which he also co-wrote the theme music.
+In 2010, his first play, “The Punishing Blow,” ran at New York’s Clurman Theater.

+In highly engaging and entertaining keynotes, Randy Cohen answers any question ranging from what you should do if you think a friend’s spouse is cheating to whether you should give someone a great reference just because he or she needs work.
 Born in Charleston, South Carolina, and raised in Reading, Pennsylvania, Cohen attended the State University of New York at Albany where, in 2011, he was granted an honorary doctorate.
 He received an MFA in music composition from the California Institute of the Arts.

-Topics
+Speech Topics

 How to Be Good